 - observe the fundamental tenets of human rights, safety and non-discrimination;

-- provide fair compensation and implement minimum wages policy; and
+- provide fair compensation and implement a minimum wages policy; and

 The University should:

-- communicate with organisations and local residents on the long term development of the University to ensure that these are beneficial to all;
+- communicate with organisations and local residents on the long-term development of the University to ensure that everyone benefits;

 - consider giving access to the facilities of the University as appropriate in support of the development of the community; and

 - promote Knowledge Transfer as a core means of contributing to technological, social and other developments in the community.

 5. Environment, Health and Safety

 - ensures that developments in the University are sustainable and do not have a negative impact on the environment;

 - promotes the concepts of the 3Rs of Reduction, Reuse and Recycling and eliminates, where possible, the use of non-degradable materials;